harrytormey/youtube-video-analyzer/README.md

 - 🎬 **Automatic scene detection** using FFmpeg with configurable threshold
 - 🤖 **AI-powered scene analysis** with Claude for generating Veo3-optimized prompts
 - 🎥 **Video generation** via Veo3 on fal.ai platform
+- 🖼️ **Image-to-video generation** using reference frames for improved consistency
+- 🎛️ **Multi-model support** - Veo3 Standard/Fast and Wan 2.2 A14B
 - 🔗 **Smart video stitching** with multiple methods (concat/filter)
 - 💰 **Cost estimation** and tracking for API usage
 - 📊 **Progress tracking** with detailed logs and reports